JimLundin/opendpm/README.md

 # OpenDPM

-Convert EBA DPM (Data Point Model) databases from Access to DuckDB and SQLite formats.
+Convert EBA DPM 2.0 (Data Point Model) databases from Access to SQLite format.

 ## Overview

-This project provides a distribution of the EBA DPM databases in DuckDB and SQLite formats.
+This project provides pre-converted SQLite versions of the EBA DPM 2.0 databases, making them accessible across all platforms.
 The original AccessDB source is available at the [EBA DPM Website](https://www.eba.europa.eu/risk-and-data-analysis/reporting-frameworks/dpm-data-dictionary).

 ### Why This Project?

-The current DPM releases are only provided in AccessDB format, which has limited support outside of Windows operating systems.
-This project solves that limitation by:
+The current DPM 2.0 releases from EBA are only provided in AccessDB format, which has limited support outside of Windows operating systems.
+In addition, the DPM 2.0 releases are only provided in "incremental" format, keeping each release self-contained.
+This project solves these limitations by:
-- Converting the databases to DuckDB and SQLite formats
+- Converting the databases to SQLite format and combining all releases into a single file
 - Making the data accessible on any platform
-- Providing an distribution of the databases
+- Providing automated conversion through GitHub Actions
+- Publishing new releases with converted databases

+## Getting Started

+### Option 1: Download Pre-converted Databases

+The easiest way to get started is to download the converted SQLite databases from our [Releases page](https://github.com/JimLundin/opendpm/releases).
+Each release contains the latest converted DPM database.

+### Option 2: Run the Conversion Yourself

+If you want to run the conversion process yourself:

+1. Fork this repository
+2. Enable GitHub Actions in your fork
+3. Run the conversion workflow manually
+4. Find the converted databases in the workflow artifacts

+## Development

+If you want to run the conversion locally:

+1. Clone the repository
+2. Ensure you have Python 3.12+ installed
+3. Install the Microsoft Access ODBC driver
+4. Install the package in development mode: `pip install -e .`
+5. Run the conversion: `opendpm convert <source_dir> <target_dir>`

 ## Caveats

 - Only the current DPM release data is extracted, not data from previous releases
-- Functional components (queries, indexes) from the original database are not preserved
+- Queries from the original database are not preserved
+- Local conversion requires Microsoft Access ODBC driver to be installed

 ## Contributing